-Samskar After Upnayana (initiation ceremony), student is introduced to the syllabus he has to carried out.
+Upnayana Samskar (initiation After ceremony), student is introduced to the syllabus he has to carried out.
 Except 1st, 8th, 14th and 15th lunar days, rare occasions of religious and political importance, rest of the days are considered as working days for the study.4 The text is taught slowly according to the capacity of each student.
-The teacher should instruct them every word, part of a verse or a full verse, according to their ability and make them repeat many times.5 All the verses should be explained by the teacher and understood by the student completely.6 Theoretical knowledge alone can do nothing without practical knowledge and vice-versa was the thought of Sushruta.
+The teacher should instruct them every word, part of a verse or a full verse, according to their ability and make them repeat many times.
+All the verses should be explained by the teacher and understood by the student completely.6 Theoretical knowledge alone can do nothing without practical knowledge and vice-versa was the thought of Sushruta.
 Students were therefore provided both theoretical and practical knowledge.
 Without lethargy the student should devote his entire attention on studies, strictly following the preceptor in order to complete his curriculum.
 To understand the subject better, one has to study under the specialists, for knowledge of one science alone is not sufficient to have command over it unless it is supported by an insight into as many allied disciplines as necessary.
-So Sushruta advised to be ever seeking new frontiers of knowledge by studious habits, discussion and perusal of other works on allied subjects.7 very essential and for this purpose a number of models were created to learn the procedures before applying them on humans.
+So Sushruta advised to be ever seeking new frontiers of knowledge by studious habits, discussion and perusal of other works on allied subjects.